 2015 – Lee Hampton

-As director of multicultural affairs since 2005, Lee Hampton helps with many aspect of multicultural programming, multicultural community relations and minority student recruitment.
+As Vice President of Diversity, Equity & Belonging & Chief Diversity Officer at Jackson College, Lee Hampton helps with many aspect of multicultural programming, multicultural community relations and minority student recruitment.
 He’s seen minority enrollment increase, student groups formed and community events such as the Dr. Martin Luther King Jr. Celebrations grow.
 Lee enjoys connecting with students and the community.
 He has made presentations at the state and national levels.

 2014 – Jason Valente

-Jason Valente, president of the Jackson College Foundation, wants to help students find success.
+Jason Valente, former president of the Jackson College Foundation, wants to help students find success.
 The Foundation and Office of Advancement comprise the fund-raising and legislative affairs arm of the College, working with donors, alumni and friends to help support student scholarships and College initiatives.
-Valente provides leadership over the Foundation, and the W.J.
-Maher Campus.
 He enjoys the opportunity to change students’ lives.

 2013 – Nancy Miller